 However, a few locations on the planet seem almost tailor-made for low carbon-footprint HPC, AI and other high-throughput data center operations.

-Iceland’s fossil fuel-free 100% renewable electricity sources (from hydroelectric and geothermal sources) mean long-term power purchase agreements are available to local data centers with no price volatility.
+Iceland’s fossil fuel-free energy from renewable sources (from hydroelectric and geothermal sources) mean long-term power purchase agreements are available to local data centers with no price volatility.
 Advania Data Centers (ADC), one of Iceland’s top data center operators, has in fact not experienced even one second of downtime due to natural disasters in its history.

 ADC’s ICE02 data center gets its power from nearby geothermal power plants in Svartsengi and Reykjanes.